Use an index to get a single character from a string.¶

 {: .output}

-variable is assigned the value 'left'
+The initial variable is assigned the value 'left'.

-In the second line, the position
+In the second line, the position variable also receives

-.
-In third line, the initial
+the string value 'left'.
+In third line, the initial variable is given the

-variable retains its string value
+value 'right', but the position variable retains its string value

-of 'left'
+of 'left'.

 {: .solution}